Shekhinah

-The Hebrew Bible mentions several places where the presence of God was felt and experienced as a Shekhinah, including the burning bush and the cloud that rested on Mount Sinai.
-The Shekhinah was often pictured as a cloud or as a pillar of fire and was referred to as the glory of God.
-The Shekhinah was also understood to be present in the Tabernacle and the Temple in Jerusalem, and to be seated at the right hand of God.

-The word shekhinah is not found in the Bible and is Talmud and Midrash, though not in the Mishnah.
+The word shekhinah is found in the Bible only in Shechaniah, a masculine proper name.
+The triliteral Hebrew root sh-k-n appears in numerous conjugations; it can be found 128 times.

+It also appears in the Mishnah, the Talmud, and Midrash.

 Etymology

 The word shekhinah is first encountered in the rabbinic literature.

 The Semitic root from which shekhinah is derived, š-k-n, means "to settle, inhabit, or dwell".
 In the verb form, it is often used to refer to the dwelling of a person or animal in a place, or to the dwelling of God.
 Nouns derived from the root included shachen ("neighbor") and mishkan (a dwelling-place, whether a secular home or a holy site such as the Tabernacle).

 In Judaism

 In classic Jewish thought, the shekhinah refers to a dwelling or settling in a special sense, a dwelling or settling of divine presence, to the effect that, while in proximity to the shekhinah, the connection to God is more readily perceivable.

-While shekhinah is a feminine word in Hebrew, it primarily seems to be featured in masculine or androgynous contexts referring to a divine manifestation of the presence of God, based especially on readings of the Talmud.
+While shekhinah is a feminine word in Hebrew, it primarily seemed to be featured in masculine or androgynous contexts referring to a divine manifestation of the presence of God, based especially on readings of the Talmud.
+Contemporary interpretations of the term shekhinah commonly see it as the divine feminine principle in Judaism.